mitasingh10332/mitasingh10332/README.md

    - Netflix Clone.
    - Rock Paper Scissors Game.

-🏆 Participated in the KRIYETA hackathon, where my team and I built a social media app from scratch.
+🏆 Participated in the KRIYETA hackathon, where my team and I built a Social Media App from scratch.

 🌐 Interested in Web Development and AWS.
 Actively learning and exploring these areas to enhance my skills.